ActianCorp/integration-platform-docs/docs/editing-your-profile.md

 # Editing Your Profile

 On the **My Profile** page, non-admin users can edit their name and change their password.
-Users (admin and non-admin alike) are not allowed to activate/deactivate, or enable/disable Admin access for themselves.
+Users (admin and non-admin alike) are not allowed to activate/deactivate, or enable/disable admin access for themselves.

 ## Accessing the My Profile Page